-Spelling Shed teaching scheme
+Spelling Shed teaching curriculum

 It is nearly five years since we launched Spelling Shed and it has since become the number one selling spelling app in several countries.